 potentially benefiting many more fishers and coastal communities.

-The CD has the following information for this output: Description, Validation, Current Situation, Current Promotion, Impacts On Poverty, Environmental Impact.
-Attached PDF (15 pp.) taken from the CD.
+Information provided for this output: Description, Validation, Current Situation, Current Promotion, Impacts On Poverty, Environmental Impact.